AdamAdonyi/Pixel-Pathology/README.md

-Explainability Techniques
-This repository focuses on three key explainability methods:

-## LIME (Local Interpretable Model-agnostic Explanations)
+## LIME (Local Interpretable Model-agnostic Explanations) - notebook included to the repo
 The LIME implementation:

 Uses 'quickshift' segmentation algorithm to divide images into interpretable segments